- Course Units

 |Symbol||Definition||Grade Point Value|

-For a student who has ceased to participate in a course after the last day to officially drop or withdraw without having achieved a passing grade.
+*For a student who has ceased to participate in a course after the last day to officially drop or withdraw without having achieved a passing grade.
 The FW grade shall be used in determining grade point average and academic standing.
-Students who have verifiable extenuating circumstances may petition to withdraw (W) after receiving an FW.
+Students who have verifiable extenuating circumstances may petition to withdraw (W) or for an (EW) excused withdraw after receiving an FW.
 A petition for extenuating circumstances, with accompanying documentation, must be submitted electronically to Admissions & Records no later than one semester after receiving the grade.

 Grade Points and Grade Point Average